Importing into the UK,

 - Movement Reference Number (MRN)

-- Other transport documents provided by your shipper
+- Other transport documents from your shipper

 - Port of arrival

-- Truck/Trailer number
+- Truck / Trailer number

-- Commodity codes and country of origin
+- Commodity codes & country of origin

 - Incoterm agreements